-The sequential approach directs development within centres before considering an edge of centre site.
+The sequential approach directs development to the town centre before considering an edge of centre site.
 Preference will be given to edge of centre land before considering an out of centre site.

 Other centres outside Belfast should be considered when assessing retail impacts if they fall within the intended catchment area and the sequential test will be applicable.